-- To enhance the understanding of the artist and his work, you will watch the 2006 Spanish-American film Goya's Ghosts, directed by Miloš Forman with Natalie Portman and Javier Bardem. - 3.
-Research Persuasive argument: For this assignment you will write an essay informed by research where you build an argument on education that persuades a specific audience (see EAA Ch.
-1 Arguments to Persuade, 9-10).
-The 3 Parts of the assignment are: - Part I: Brainstorm, search, and submit your topic idea, tentative thesis, and intended audience. - Part II: First draft and annotated bibliography of 5 reliable sources (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to incorporate your research into the essay. - Part III: Oral Presentation of findings and final draft with attached rough draft and peer review sheet
+Research Persuasive argument: For this assignment you will write an essay informed by research where you build an argument on education that persuades a specific audience (see EW 15-19 pages 185-242).
+The 3 Parts of the assignment are:

+- Part I: Brainstorm, search, and submit your topic idea, tentative thesis, and intended audience. - Part II: First draft and annotated bibliography of 3 reliable sources (peer-reviewed books, and articles as primary sources, supplemented by reputable newspapers and magazines) and an explanation of how you plan to incorporate your research into the essay. - Part III: Oral Presentation of findings and final draft with attached rough draft and peer review sheet

-Final Exam/Oral presentation
+Final Exam